 If you find yourself on the receiving end of such recurring and irrelevant meeting invites, don’t shy away from politely declining.

-4. Eliminate unnecessary occurrence replacing status update meetings with asynchronous communication
+Replace status update meetings with asynchronous communication.

 Setting up a meeting to get a status update, assign action items, or follow-up on previously assigned action items is not the best use of the group’s time.
 Such objectives can be easily achieved through asynchronous communication by using collaborative tools like Loopin.
 Through Loopin, you can easily assign action items to individuals, track status update right through your calendar without needing to setup a meeting.
 Loopin also notifies the tasks owners of their due action items and helps drive projects to completion by ensuring that action items are never just “forgotten”.